WookiePuti/ReactRobotsPanel/README.md

 The core of the app is a simple React page, which uses RoboHash API in order to render some cards of robots, which could simulate for example showing web app users info.

-Project includes several branches, which improved the basic core with some additional, modern features.
+Project includes several branches, which improve the basic core with some additional, modern features.

 Improvements: